fabricelacharme/ColorSlider/README.md

 ThumbImage                | Gets or sets a specific image used to render the thumb.
 **Appearance**            |
-Orientation               | Gets or sets the orientation of the Slider(Horizontal or vertical) Thickness                 | Gets or sets the thickness of the Slider DrawFocusRectangle        | Gets or sets a value indicating whether to draw focus rectangle.
+Orientation               | Gets or sets the orientation of the Slider(Horizontal or vertical) BarThickness              | Gets or sets the thickness of the Slider DrawFocusRectangle        | Gets or sets a value indicating whether to draw focus rectangle.
 MouseEffects              | Gets or sets whether mouse entry and exit actions have impact on how control look.
 Padding                   | Gets or Sets the margins inside the control (left & right if horizontal and bottom & top if vertical) to display the ticks with large numbers.